THE RESTAURANTE NAUTILUS is more than just an established and locally renowned Spanish fine dining and casual eatery, it’s a local institution.

 An upstairs dining hall provides an extensive formal dining space with elevated panoramic views over the Mediterranean Sea, with a floor-to-ceiling folding glass wall to two aspects that retracts to fuse both inside and outside space.

 We were seated on the gallery and greeted by friendly multilingual staff who seemed more than happy to accommodate our requests.

-Despite the quieter winter season, the early evening was warm, the restaurant was exceptionally busy, and we were lucky to get one of the last tables.
-Clearly, advanced booking is highly recommended to avoid potential disappointment – particularly good advice during the summer months.
+The restaurant was exceptionally busy, and we were lucky to get one of the last tables.
+Clearly, advanced booking is highly recommended to avoid potential disappointment – particularly good advice during the current high season.